 Bail is not something in fixed supply that judges simply allocate.
 Rather, judges pick the rate of bail setting (i.e., what percentage of the population receives money bail).
 This dimension of choice can be absent in high-stakes environments where algorithms are involved only in allocation.
-For instance, in the coordinated entry system, people are scored (according to housing need or readiness) and then ordered on a list by their score.
-The available housing is then allocated down the list by score until the housing runs out.
-The housing supply in that context is fixed; the algorithm cannot change that margin.
+Consider, for example, the coordinated entry system in the US, which dictates how housing gets allocated to people experiencing homelessness.
+Individual risk assessment plays a role in ordering people in terms of their vulnerability or housing need, and then available housing is allocated in that order (County of Santa Clara 2025; Mingle 2020; U.S. Department of Housing and Urban Development 2017).
+In this context, the housing supply is fixed; the algorithm cannot change that margin.
 In contrast, in the bail system, changing decision-making environments can change allocation (who gets which bail decisions) and the overall rate of bail settings (what percentage of defendants receive money bail).